 - Cletus Kasady and Flash Thompson, who are both legless due to losing their symbiotes, fight in a meat processing plant at the end of Carnage U.S.A.

 - Predator 2: The chilly temperatures to keep the meat from spoiling are a plot point.

 - At the end of Wanted, fighting the knife master.

 - Erin is forced to play cat and mouse games against Leatherface in the climax of The Texas Chainsaw Massacre.
 Chrissy does the same in the prequel.

-- Happened in the 2009 Sherlock Holmes movie, with the Damsel in Distress chained to a Conveyor Belt-O-Doom leading to a bandsaw and gas pipes spewing flame.
+- Happened in Sherlock Holmes (2009), with the Damsel in Distress chained to a Conveyor Belt o' Doom leading to a bandsaw and gas pipes spewing flame.
 The location was later justified when it was revealed the Big Bad was refining his poison gas in the bellies of swine.

 - The 1990 Captain America film has one fight scene that takes place in a slaughter house.